 If honest, this manager may share frustration, annoyance, or any other emotion stemming from what just happened in the meeting.
 If they share the immediate feedback when their mental state is emotionally elevated, odds are the emotion will come across in the delivery of the feedback and the result may be a shift of their emotional frustration to their employee.
 In such situations, little progress can be made on the issue.

 Another way to handle the situation would be for the manager to take a breath—or a few breaths—until their intent is focused positively on the other person.
 Consider these questions: What do you want for them?
 Do you want to help them improve?
 Perhaps to avoid consequences like having to leave the team, the organization, or even find another job?
 Do you believe, with the right support, that they can change?

 When we’re clear on our intent, and it is focused on how we can help the other individual benefit, then we’re ready to have the conversation—or we may even decide the conversation isn’t necessary.
 Taking time to prepare (which sometimes only takes a couple of minutes), and being clear on our positive intent, can make for a smoother and more productive conversation.

-As you prepare for future feedback conversations, I hope you consider the setting/agora, plan to have more conversations vs less, and be sure to promote your own positive intent.
-If you have other ideas on how you negotiate the “when” of feedback – please share them in the comments.
+As you prepare for future feedback conversations, I hope you consider the setting/agora, plan to have more conversations vs. less, and be sure to take a breath and connect with your own positive intent.
+If you have other ideas on how you negotiate the “when” of feedback – please contact us with your thoughts.

-If you’d like ideas on how to strategically build the talent in your organization, we at RBL would love to discuss some options with you.
-Please contact RBL at firstname.lastname@example.org.
+If you’d like ideas on how to strategically develop the leadership and talent in your organization, we invite you to explore our leadership development offerings.